Koredotcom/docs/docs/xo/automation/use-cases/dialogs/navigating-dialog-tasks.md

 * [Manage Ammend Behavior.](../../../natural-language/nlu-configurations/amend-entities){:target="_blank"}

-## Conversation Design, Logic Building & Training
+## Dialog Builder - Conversation Design and Logic Building

 The Dialog Builder is where you can design, build, train and test the conversations that your VA can have with your users.